carved4/go-direct-syscall/README.md

 - [Disclaimer](#disclaimer)

 >currently for whatever reason microsoft is the only vendor that detects the... readme? so you may get a win defender notification when go getting or git cloning, i really don't get it but alright!
+> direct_calls when loading or interacting with DLLs that require msvcrt.dll are subject to intermittent failure at the same fault address ending in 57, use carefully!
 ##  Features

 - **True Direct Syscalls**: Raw `syscall` instructions with manually resolved syscall numbers